GDQuest/website/content/docs/guidelines/best-practices/writing/index.md

 For technical writing, i.e. manuals and code references, we also follow the [Godot technical writing guidelines](//docs.godotengine.org/en/latest/community/contributing/docs_writing_guidelines.html).

+To start with, use American English.
+It is the standard in technical writing and for many free software projects.

 ### Write for the least experienced reader ###

 Write for learners in your audience who understand the topic the least.
 This makes your articles more accessible, it shows your mastery, and it saves the readers' time.